Fats Everett: Biography

 Everett was a native of Obion County, Tennessee, being born on a farm near Union City.
 He was a 1936 graduate of Murray State College (now Murray State University), in Murray, Kentucky.

 Career

 Elected to the Obion County Court (now called County Commission) in 1936, Everett was then elected, in 1938 as Obion County Circuit Court Clerk.
 During World War II, he served in the United States Army from 1942 to 1945.
 After the war he was an administrative assistant to Senator Tom Stewart from 1945 to 1949, and to Governor Gordon Browning from 1950 to 1952.
 Afterwards, he became executive secretary of the Tennessee County Services Association.

 In 1958, Everett entered the contest for the Eighth Congressional District seat of Jere Cooper, who had died in office.
 He won the special election and served the balance of Cooper's term and five subsequent terms, serving from February 1, 1958, until his death in the first month of his seventh term.
-Like the voters of his district, he was predominantly a conservative, largely reflecting the views of his party's Southern wing.
+For most of his Congressional career, Everett had a liberal voting record.